gabrielmiller/gabrielmiller.org/infra/README.md

 # Initial setup

-Configure your AWS profile if you have not yet done so.
+Configure your AWS profiles if you have not yet done so.
 You can read about this [here](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html).
 When you're done you should have a configuration in `~/.aws/config` that resembles the following:
 ```
 [default]
 region = us-east-2